bailey-lab/coiaf/README.md

 transmission intensity with a number of probabilistic likelihood and Bayesian models now developed to estimate COI.
 However, rapid, direct measures based on heterozygosity or _FwS_ have not been directly related to the COI.
-In this package we present two new methods that use easily calculated measures to directly estimate the COI from sequence read depth data.
+This package features two rapid, direct measures for characterizing polyclonal infections.

 ## Installation